Park Ji-yeon: Personal life

 On February 10, 2022, Park announced in a handwritten letter via personal SNS that she and baseball player Hwang Jae-gyun will get married in the winter of the same year.
 They married in a private ceremony on December 10 at Shilla Hotel.
 The ceremony was attended by the couple's closest family and friends, IU and Lee Hong-ki sang the congratulatory song.
+According to Chosun, the couple's apartment located in Lotte World Tower, South Korea's tallest tower and 6th in the world, is worth ₩37B (approximately $28M), the most expensive reported celebrity house of all time in the country.
+A house-tour episode of the apartment aired on May 29 on tvN's Doctor Freehan.